null8626/decancer/README.md

 ```
 > **NOTE:** all output will be in lowercase.

-# characters
+# supported characters
-This library as of the latest version can decode up to **2,206** characters.
+This library as of the latest version can decode up to **2,207** unique unicode characters.
 Here are the details:

 | Unicode Group | Amount |
 |-----|-----|